-- 5. Communicate, interact and work with peers and professionals from other disciplines, as well as non-specialist stakeholders and manage work in terms of project plans, deliverables and costs. - 6.
-Generate creative and innovative design for products, systems, components or processes to fulfil new needs.
+- 5. Communicate, interact and work with peers and professionals from other disciplines, as well as non-specialist stakeholders, making decisions in complex and unpredictable situations, and manage work in terms of project plans, deliverables and costs. - Generate creative and innovative design for products, systems, components or processes to fulfil new needs.